Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Embedded Devices as Radio Receivers

 \subsection{Experimental Setup}

 To systematically search for \ac{RF} sensitivities, we built a controlled measurement setup as illustrated in~\autoref{fig:exp_setup}.
-A central control computer orchestrates the experiment, configuring both the transmitter and the \ac{DUT} receiver, triggering measurements, and collecting all captured samples for analysis.
-All experiments are conducted inside a shielded environment to avoid interference with other radios.
+A central control computer orchestrates the experiment, configuring both the transmitter and the \ac{DUT} receiver, triggering measurements, and collecting \ac{ADC} samples for analysis.
+We conduct the experiments in an office and in the basement of a typical office building.
+In both settings, concrete walls and silver-coated windows provide sufficient shielding to avoid interference with other radios.

 As a programmable \ac{RF} signal source, we employ a SignalHound~VSG60 vector signal generator to precisely control the signal power $P_{Tx}$ from \SI{-40}{dBm} to \SI{-7}{dBm} and vary the signal frequency $f_{Tx}$ between \SI{200}{MHz} and \SI{1000}{MHz}.
 The generator output is amplified by a Mini-Circuits ZHL-20W-13SW+ power amplifier providing approximately \SI{50}{dB} of gain and enabling transmit powers up to \SI{43}{dBm} ($\approx$~\SI{20}{W}).
 The signal is emitted by an RFspace LPDA-max antenna that has a gain of approximately \SI{6.5}{dBi}.
 Unless stated otherwise, the antenna is placed at a distance of \SI{1}{\m} from the \ac{DUT}.